DRAFT Urban and Community Forest Management Plan is now available for public comment.

-Urban & Community Forest Plan Recommendations (January 2013 - PDF)
+Urban and Community Forest Management Plan Draft (8 MB-- PDF)

-The urban forest is all of the woody vegetation growing in an urban area, including trees, shrubs, and vines found along city streets, public parks and private property.
-The City is responsible for managing an urban forest that contains over 40,000 street trees and 6,600 park trees (mowed areas).
+The urban and community forest is all of the woody vegetation growing in an urban area, including trees, shrubs, and vines found along city streets, public parks and private property.
+The City is responsible for managing an urban forest that contains over 43,000 street trees and 6,600 park trees (mowed areas).

 Ann Arbor's First Urban & Community Forest Management Plan